Skip to main content

 Icon for the answer

-No. Pharmacists in New York are no longer permitted to transfer only one refill of a prescription at time.
-Effective October 7, 2025, prescriptions for non-controlled substances, including all remaining refills, must be transferred in full at the time of the transfer.
+No. Effective October 7, 2025, prescriptions for non-controlled substances, must be transferred in full, including all refills, at the time of the transfer.

 Icon for the answer

-A prescription may only be transferred between two licensed pharmacists or by a pharmacy intern working under the direct supervision of a licensed pharmacist.
+A prescription may only be transferred between two licensed pharmacists or by a pharmacy intern working under the direct supervision of a licensed pharmacist upon the express request and approval of the patient or their authorized representative.

 Icon for the answer